5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 > [!IMPORTANT]
 >
-> Calculating an incorrect `ScanPolicy` can lead to a BootPicker without entries, so you can't select any OS.
+> Using an incorrect `ScanPolicy` can lead to an empty Boot Menu without any entries.
 So make sure you have a working Backup of your EFI folder!

 ### Changing Themes
-Besides the included themes from Acidanthera which provide the standard macOS look and feel, I've added 2 additional ones: `BsxM1` (default) and `EnterTwilight`.
+Besides the included themes from Acidanthera which provide the standard macOS look and feel, I've added 2 additional themes: `BsxM1` (default) and `EnterTwilight`.
 To change them, do the following:

 - Open `config.plist`
 - Go to Misc/Boot and change `PickerVariant` to: `Blackosx\BsxM1` or `velickovicdj\EnterTwilight`